AlazzR/Digital-Image-Processing-Cpp/Chapter_5_Image_Restroration_and_Reconstruction/README.md

 **Note#1** There are some issues in the reconstructed image by the standard inverse filtering, Wiener filter, and constrained LS filter.
 I am not sure if the issues were in my implementation or in the PSF, but I highly suspect it is in the PSF itself.
 I am going to fix these issues later when I have time.
 ALso, if you ("the reader") found were are the issues, please contact me on LinkedIn to tell me how to fix them.

-**Note** I removed AutoPCH from the “.vs” folder, so, you might need to rebuild it using CLI or the GUI version for CMake.
+**Note#2** I removed AutoPCH from the “.vs” folder, so, you might need to rebuild it using CLI or the GUI version for CMake.